 Sailserver gets information about your boat’s position, course and speed from its built-in GPS.
 Your sailing trip is logged continuously on your Sailserver and when there is Internet coverage, the logbook is automatically uploaded to sailserver.com where you can access it.
 If you connect Sailserver to the other instruments on your boat during the installation process, then it will also retrieve logbook data from these sources as well.
 This might include details on fuel consumption, for example.
 The server retrieves place names and weather data itself and records this information in the logbook automatically.

 Sailserver has a built-in mobile network modem and comes with a prepaid SIM card which provides access to the Internet for more than ten years.
 Data consumption is around 20 MB per month if your Sailserver is switched on around the clock.
-Sailserver can also be connected to a built-in router via an Ethernet cable.
+Sailserver can also be connected to a WiFi router with Internet connection.

 Yes, you can log in via a web browser on your PC or mobile.
 We also have an app for Android and iOS devices.